 Don Bosco Cristo Rey High School, (Washington, DC)

 Students at Don Bosco High School participate in a Corporal Work Study Program where they earn tuition money by working one day a week at partner organizations throughout the DC area.
-The Program Assistant is a point person in helping students navigate the Work Study Program by providing support in logistics, communication, and professionalism.
+The Program Assistant provides student support in navigating the Work Study Program including mentoring, logistics, communication, and professionalism.